 Ancient Egyptian Art, History, and Archaeology; Nubians in Egypt; the Medjay; Portrayal of Ethnicity and Identity in Antiquity; Multicultural Interactions in Frontier Regions; the Pangrave Archaeological Culture; Large-Scale Mining Expeditions.

-Research Interests: Her research for the last decade has focused on interactions between Nubians and Egyptians and on interactions between Nubians with the Egyptian government.
+Research Interests: Since 2014, her research has focused on interactions between Nubians and Egyptians and on interactions between Nubians with the Egyptian government.
 This has culminated in two large research projects.
 First, she working on a manuscript entitled From Pastoral Nomads to Policemen: The Evolution and Role of the Medjay in Ancient Egypt and Nubia, c.
 2300 to 1250 BCE.
 Based on her doctoral dissertation, this work examines issues of ethnic identity in antiquity as well as the role of Nubians in Egypt.
 Second, she directs an archaeological project in Egypt at Wadi el-Hudi.
 This is a series of sites in the Eastern Desert where the Egyptian government sent large expeditions to procure amethyst during the Middle Kingdom (c.
-2000-1750 BCE) and the Roman Period (1st – 4th cent.
+2000-1750 BCE) and the Ptolemaic-Roman Period (3rd c.
+BCE – 2nd cent.
 CE).
 In this project, her team is examining the organization of large-scale mining operations, as well as the role of individuals and the role of foreigners in those expeditions.

 Selected, Peer-reviewed Publications:

-Brand, Liszka, and Kraemer, under review.
-“Living and Working at the early Middle Kingdom amethyst mining settlement Site 5, Wadi el-Hudi,” In Daily Life of Ancient Egyptian Settlements, eds.
+Brand, Liszka, and Kraemer, 2022.
+“Living and Working at the early Middle Kingdom Amethyst Mining Settlement Site 5, Wadi el-Hudi.”
+Jointly authored by Meredith Brand, Bryan Kraemer, and Kate Liszka.
+In Daily Life of Ancient Egyptian Settlements, ed.
 Johanna Sigl.
-To appear in 2021.
+SDAIK 47, Otto Harrassowitz, 41-55.

 Liszka, 2018.
 “Discerning Ancient Identity: The Case of Aashyet’s Sarcophagus (JE 47267)” Invited article for a special issue of the Journal of Ancient Egyptian History 11.1-2: 185-207.